Arts & Culture

-July 6 – August 26, 2018, Lake Tahoe Shakespeare Festival, on the shores of Lake Tahoe.
-Macbeth, Shakespeare’s Towering Tragedy, By William Shakespeare, Directed by Charles Fee.
+July 5 – August 25, 2019, Lake Tahoe Shakespeare Festival, on the shores of Lake Tahoe.
+The Taming of the Shrew, Shakespeare’s Uproarious Battle of the Sexes, By William Shakespeare.
 Enjoy extraordinary entertainment in an exceptional setting!
 Imagine your toes in the sand, a fantastic bottle of wine nearby, a gourmet meal in hand and first-class entertainment before you… all while basking in a perfect Lake Tahoe sunset with your friends and family.
 You’re not dreaming, you’re experiencing the enchantment of Lake Tahoe Shakespeare Festival at Sand Harbor at Lake Tahoe Nevada State Park.

 Wa She Shu It’ Deh Native American Arts Festival